sajibcse68/MyDailyLearn/git/cheatsheet.md

 $ git checkout -- <file-name>             # Replaces the changes with the last content in HEAD
 $ git clean -f -n                         # clean untract file (dry run)
 $ git clean -df                           # -d remove untracked directories in addition to untracked files, -f (force)
+$ git clean -dxf
+# -f force git to delete the files
+# -d delete untracked directories in addition to untracked files
+# -x delete files that are ignored by git

 $ git checkout -- .
-$ git clean -dxf
 $ git rm --cached -r .                    # remove git cached (e.g. add a file in .gitignore that already added in git)
 $ git revert -p <fromCommit>..<toCommit>  # revert a range of commit, need to commit after the commit